vxgmichel/gambatte-terminal/README.md

   In this case, it might be better to use greyscale colors using `--force-gameboy` or `--color-mode=1`.

-- **Support for UTF-8 and good rendering of unicode block elements** More specifically the following characters `▄ █ ▀`.
+- **Support for UTF-8 and good rendering of unicode block elements** More specifically the half-block characters `▄ █ ▀` for terminals sizes 160x72 or larger.

+  For smaller terminal sizes, Unicode 16.0 (2020) Sextant (🬴) and Unicode 16.0 Octants (2024) (𜷠)
+  are used but provide lower color fidelity and undesirable effects for horizontal and vertical scrolling.

-  Also, the alignement might be off (e.g small spaces between pixels) This is not always well supported.
+  Also, the alignment might be off (e.g small spaces between pixels), such as in Mac OSX Terminal.app, and can be adjusted by vertical and horizontal spacing of font preferences.

 - **Support for the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)** This is mandatory if you're using Wayland, and recomended on every other platforms.